Njord-The-Autonomous-Ship-Challenge/joy_ctrl/README.md

 # joy_ctrl
-This is a way to use ROS to drive the Njordvessel with a joystick.
+This is a way to use ROS to navigate the Njordvessel with a joystick.
 The node is working on joy_node from the ROS enviroment.

 ```
 cd catkin_ws/src